cassidoo/vveather/README.md

 - [ZipLocate](http://ziplocate.us/) for providing an API to convert zip codes to Latitude and Longitude!
+- [crossorigin.me](https://crossorigin.me/) for being my trusty CORS proxy to keep it all in the front end!
 - [Hanna Jung](https://dribbble.com/Jung_Hanna) for the icon
 freebies that I used (and modified slightly) in the app!
 - [Dark Sky](https://darksky.net/dev/) for the weather API!